X-Illuminati/internet-of-spores/doc/system_architecture.md

 ### FW Update
 #### USB Firmware Programming
 Firmware in the sensor nodes can be updated via the USB port.
+See [reporgramming mode](#reprogramming-mode) for more details.

+The flash.sh script can be used to program the firmware, as can the Arduino IDE.

+#### Over-the-Air Firmware Programming
+The sensor nodes support over-the-air (OTA) programming via special Node-RED flows.
+See [firmware download](#firmware-download) for more details.

+Each build of the software includes a software fingerprint which is reported to Node-RED along with the sensor readings.
+This fingerprint is checked to see if any firmware updates are available.

+An MD5 hash will be transmitted to the sensor node along with the firmware image.
+The sensor node will verify the hash and then program the firmware image into its NOR flash.

+> Caution: There is no authentication performed on the firmware images by the sensor node.
+An attacker with access to your WiFi network can trivially upload arbitrary firmware to the sensor nodes.

+#### Over-the-Air Configuration
+The sensor nodes support over-the-air (OTA) configuration updates via special Node-RED flows.
+See [configuration download](#configuration-download) for more details.

+A unique sensor node name (based on the ESP8266  serial number) is reported to Node-RED along with the sensor readings.
+Node-RED will check to see if there are any configuration files available for that sensor node.

+An MD5 hash will be transmitted to the sensor node along with the configuration file.
+The sensor node will verify the hash and then program the firmware image into its SPI Flash File System (SPIFFS).

+> Caution: The sensor node name is also configurable.
+Care must be taken to ensure that it remains unique.

+## System Modes

+### Reprogramming Mode
 The CH340 USB-to-UART ASIC has RTS and DTR signals that can be set by the PC terminal interface.
 These are used to hold GPIO0 low while toggling the ESP8266's reset pin, which causes it to enter UART boot mode.

 The ESP8266 toolchain includes an esptool.py script to support reprogramming part or all of the SPI flash via this USB-to-UART interface.
 The flash.sh script in this project makes this easier by supplying many of the esoteric command line options necessary to use esptool.py properly.

+### Configuration Mode
+Pressing the reset button when the sensor node is not in deep-sleep will cause it to reboot into configuration mode.
+This is most effectively done by double-pressing the reset button since the sensor node is usually in deep-sleep.

+The captive portal will allow modification of the configuration parameters.

+Connectivity to the access point will be tested before returning to normal mode.
+A failsafe timeout will cause the sensor node to return to normal mode without saving the settings.

+### Normal Mode

+### Deep Sleep

+### Upload Mode
+The sensor node will periodically configure itself as a WiFi station and connect to the configured access point.
+It will then create a TCP connection to the configured server and upload its readings.

+The sensor readings are uploaded as a json string that the Node-RED flows know how to parse.

+The Node-RED instance will reply with a simple status string indicating how many sensor readings were received and whether there are any firmware or configuration updates available for the sensor node.

+The Node-RED instance will parse the sensor readings and format them for injection into the [InfluxDB](https://www.influxdata.com/) instance.
+In particular, it will compute the absolute timestamp for each sensor reading from the sensor node's provided delta timestamps.

+### Download Mode

-#### Over-the-Air Firmware Programming
+#### Firmware Download
-The sensor nodes support over-the-air (OTA) programming via special Node-RED flows.

 Each build of the software includes a software fingerprint which is reported to Node-RED along with the sensor readings.

-Node-RED can compare this fingerprint to the filenames in its "firmware/" directory.
+Node-RED can compare the software fingerprint to the filenames in its "firmware/" directory.
 If the sensor node is not reporting a valid software fingerprint, the Node-RED flows will transmit a valid firmware image along with its MD5 hash to the sensor node.
 The sensor node will verify the MD5 hash and program the firmware image into its NOR flash memory.

 > Note: The Node-RED flows will not update the firmware if there is a matching firmware binary present in the firmware/ directory.
 Old firmware images must be removed in order for the update process to be triggered.